TurboPope/we-wiki/Home.md

 This is a Wiki for Web Engineering.

-# Technologies used for Web Applications
+I'll just summarize the slides for now and keep everything on this page until I feel the need to move some stuff for legibility.

-## Introduction
+# Introduction

-### Web-Applications
+## Web-Applications
 A Web Application (WA) is a software system based on technologies and standards of the World Wide Web Consortium (W3C) that provides Web specific resources such as content and services through a user interface, the Web browser.
 They must:

 * be continuously available (24/7) world-wide